DJ Yella: Early life

+The second youngest of nine children, Carraby grew up poor and considered himself something of a loner.
+His parents divorced when he was four years old, and he lived primarily with his mother.

 He was passionate about music from a young age.
 He grew up listening to funk music and learned to play the drums.
 As a teenager, he performed at various clubs of Los Angeles by the name of Yella which was inspired by Tom Tom Club's Mr. Yellow.
-After watching Run-D.M.C. perform in California for the first time, he and Dre both were amazed to see them on-stage with nothing more than a DJ scratching.
+After watching Run-D.M.C. perform in California for the first time, him and Dre both were amazed to see them on-stage with nothing more than a DJ scratching.
 They attempted to make a few records themselves in the nightclub Eve After Dark, owned by Alonzo Williams.

 Career

 Yella began DJ'ing as a teenager in a local club called Eve After Dark.
 At the club he met aspiring DJ Dr. J, later to become member Dr. Dre of N.W.A.
 Eve After Dark had a back room with a small four-track studio.
 In this studio, Yella and Dre recorded several demos.
 In their first recording session, they recorded a song entitled "Surgery".

 Influenced by Grandmaster Flash, Yella and Dre formed the World Class Wreckin' Cru in the early '80s, which released its debut album under the Kru-Cut label in 1985.
 The group would become stars of the electro-hop scene that dominated early-mid 1980s West Coast hip hop.
 "Surgery", recorded and released prior to the group's official formation, was their first hit, selling 50,000 copies in Compton alone.
 DJ Yella and Dr. Dre also performed mixes for local radio station KDAY, boosting ratings for its afternoon rush-hour show The Traffic Jam.

-Along with Dre, Yella helped produce Eazy-E's debut album Eazy-Duz-It and the three N.W.A albums, with the first being a compilation album translating into millions of sales.
+Along with Dre, Yella helped produce Eazy-E's debut album Eazy-Duz-It and the two N.W.A albums, along with the 100 Miles and Runnin' EP.
 Along with Dr. Dre and Arabian Prince, Yella co-produced J.J.
 Fad's gold certified debut (Super Sonic) and also Michel'le's (self-titled) album and contributed to The D.O.C.'s 1989 album No One Can Do It Better (also produced by Dre).
 Jerry Heller, in his 2006 memoir Ruthless, witnessed Dre and Yella's work together, writing that the two had an "almost eerie understanding", as they crafted high quality beats and productions with almost no words or full sentences needing to be spoken.